marhaupe/json2struct/README.md

 ![Showcase](.github/direct_input.gif)

-This option lets you pipe JSONs as input, but does not handle inputting JSONs directly very well since you need to escape quotes and stuff like that.
+The `string` option lets you pipe JSON data as input.
+The current implementation lacks some features, e.g. you need to escape quotes manually.
+PR's are more than welcome.

 ## Lastly

-Please feel free to open pull requests for features you miss, stuff that doesn't work, the usual.
+Please feel free to open a pull request for missing features or bugs.

-Credits to Matt Holt (https://github.com/mholt/json-to-go), from whom I got the idea from.
+Credits to Matt Holt (https://github.com/mholt/json-to-go), from whom I got the idea.